AIXP-Foundation/AIXP/README.md

 ## The Ecosystem

-The five projects form a complete stack:
+The four projects form a complete stack:

 ```
     AIBP (Social Layer)                 AIAP (Governance)